Garden Fire Pit Buying Guide: Steel, Cast Iron and Corten Compared

 The patina sheds a small amount of iron oxide in heavy rain during the first 6 months.
 This can stain pale paving below the pit.
 Either accept the staining as part of the look, or place the pit on gravel rather than light limestone or sandstone slabs.

-Most UK fire pits are designed for solid fuel - seasoned hardwood logs, smokeless coal, or charcoal.
-Some upmarket models run on gas (mains or LPG) with imitation log inserts.
-The choice affects flame appearance, smoke, ash, and what you can legally burn in your area.
+Most fire pits are designed for solid fuel - seasoned hardwood logs, smokeless coal, charcoal.
+Some upmarket models run on gas.
+Three rules:

-Never burn treated timber, painted wood, MDF, plywood, plastic, or rubbish in a fire pit.
+- Never burn treated timber, painted wood, MDF, plywood, plastic, or rubbish.
 The fumes are toxic and the residues damage the metal.
-Also avoid softwood (pine, spruce) for prolonged use - it spits and tars the inside of the pit.

 - 61-76cm pit: 4-6 people seated, 3m clear circle, suburban patio scale.

-The "clear circle" is non-negotiable for safety.
-No furniture, no cushions, no overhanging garden structures inside that radius.
-UK insurance policies that cover garden fire often require a 1m clear margin around the pit; check your policy wording before lighting up the first time.
+The clear circle is non-negotiable for safety - no furniture, no cushions, no overhanging structures inside that radius.
+Most UK insurance policies that cover garden fire require a 1m clear margin around the pit.

 - Empty ash within 48 hours.
-Wet ash sitting on the bowl base is the single biggest cause of premature corrosion.
-Use a metal ash bucket and dispose once cold.
+Wet ash sitting on the bowl base is the single biggest cause of premature corrosion across every material.

 - Cover or invert when not in use.
 A fitted cover stops rain pooling inside the bowl.
 If you have no cover, invert the pit so it sheds water.

 - Touch up paint chips on powder-coated steel within a month.
-A £6 tin of high-temperature stove paint stops rust spreading from any chip.
+A £6 tin of high-temperature stove paint stops rust spreading.
 Apply on a dry day above 10°C.

 - Do not paint or seal Corten.
 The patina is the protection.
 Sealing it stops the chemistry working and creates pockets of corrosion underneath.

 - Inspect cast iron for hairline cracks each spring.
 Cracks usually start at handle attachment points or the bowl base.
-Catch them early and the pit can be welded; ignore them and the next thermal cycle widens them.
+Catch them early - the next thermal cycle widens them.

 Frequently asked questions